-Answer: Access to campus requires each on-campus student to have a blue or green access pass through Cleared4Class.
+Answer: Access to campus requires each on-campus student to have an access pass through Cleared4Class.
 The access pass must be presented in campus buildings, offices, classrooms, etc. Please see the respective department's webpage for more detail.

 Are all campus offices open?

 Answer: Yes, all student services and college offices are open and offer in-person services.
 Appointments are recommended; see the department's webpage for contact information, hours and more.

 Will I be required to wear a mask/face covering on campus?